ObiyaDev/obiya/contributors/rfc/2025-07-31-motia-tutorial.md

 -->

 - Should we allow users to edit the source code for the tutorial templates from Workbench?
 This would enhance the tutorial experience by allowing users to type and test code in real time, without leaving the tutorial.
+  - We won't proceed with this at the moment since it poses some concerns.

 ## Conclusion